 This knowledge shifts the narrative from self-blame to self-compassion.
 It puts you in the driver’s seat of your healing journey, empowering you to decode your body’s signals and respond in nurturing ways.

-Recognizing binge eating as a protective mechanism is a crucial step in breaking the cycle.
+Recognising that binge eating is a protective mechanism is a crucial step in breaking the cycle.
 When you can pause and ask, “What is my body trying to tell me?”, you create space for healthier responses.

 I hope by now you’re beginning to believe that in fact you’re not broken or unfixable.
 You’ve just been using strategies that don’t address the real issues.
 With this new understanding, you’re already on the path to a healthier relationship with food and your body.

 Ready to take the next step?
-In our companion blog, “Your Step-by-Step Roadmap: How to Stop Binge Eating for Good,” we provide practical strategies to implement this knowledge and start your healing journey.
+In my companion blog, “Your Step-by-Step Roadmap: How to Stop Binge Eating for Good,” I provide practical strategies to implement this knowledge and start your healing journey.

 Summary: